aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_studios_l3ls_evpn.rst

    .. image:: images/cvp_studios_l3ls_evpn/20-intstudio1.gif
     :align: center

 Let’s review our workspace so we can kick off a build!
 Hit “Start Build” and you should get a successful build.
-Once your build is successful, we are going to  “Submit Workspace”.
+|br| Once your build is successful, we are going to  “Submit Workspace”.

    Note:
-As discussed previously, we are going to commit this workspace as a final build to studios.
-Once we submit, this workspace will close out and it cannot be modified.
-But, because our inputs are committed to Studios (the repository) we can open up a new workspace and make/add/remove new changes.
+   |br| As discussed previously, we are going to commit this workspace as a final build to studios.
+   |br| Once we submit, this workspace will close out and it cannot be modified.
+   |br| However, because our inputs are committed to Studios (the repository) we can open up a new workspace and make/add/remove new changes.

 Hit “Submit Workspace” to close out and create our Change Control.